ntoll/ntoll.github.io/article/why-computers-4/index.md

 If you had the instructions, a copy of the table, a physical tape, a pencil and an eraser you might follow the rules from the start state (state _1_) until the end state (state _0_) was achieved.
-But the machine would do it much faster and wouldn't get tired or bored.
+But the machine would do it much faster and wouldn't get tired, bored or make mistakes.

 ![A cardboard computer](/images/cardboard_computer.jpg)